recastnavigation/recastnavigation/Recast/Readme.txt

       finally converted to convex polygons which makes them perfect for pathfinding and spatial reasoning about the level.

 The project files with this distribution can be compiled with Microsoft Visual C++ 2008 (you can download it for free) and XCode 3.1.

 You can find examples how to use the library on the Examples directory.

+--

+Recast 1.0 Release Notes
+Released March 29th, 2009

+This is the first release of Recast.

+The process is not always as robust as I would wish.
+The watershed phase sometimes swallows tiny islands which are close to edges.
+These droppings are handled in rcBuildContours, but the code is not particularly robust either.

+Another non-robust case is when portal contours (contours shared between two regions) are always assumed to be straight.
+That can lead to overlapping contours specially when the level has large open areas.

 Mikko Mononen